Why, hello there! 🙂

 Oh… the latter…

 I thought so!
 Excellent!

-That’s where this story comes in.
+Luckily, that’s where this story comes in.

-This even sounds great!
+A SMART goal even sounds great!

 It feels like instantly owing a Ph.D. with high self-confidence tied all together!